MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/system-security/windows-defender-security-center/wdsc-device-security.md

 ## Hide the Device security section

 You can choose to hide the entire section by using Group Policy.
-The section won't appear on the home page of **Windows Security**, and its icon won't be shown on the navigation bar on the side of the app.
+The section won't appear on the home page of **Windows Security**, and its icon won't be shown on the navigation bar on the side.
 You can hide the device security section by using Group Policy only.

 > [!IMPORTANT]
 > You must have Windows 10, version 1803 or later.
 The ADMX/ADML template files for earlier versions of Windows do not include these Group Policy settings.